Codeinwp/wp-product-review/readme.txt

 5. You should see WP Product Review Plugin listed.
 If not, with your FTP program, check the folder to see if it is installed.
 If it isn?t, upload the file(s) again.
 If it is, delete the files and upload them again.
 6. To turn the WP Product Review on, click Activate.
 7. Check your Administration Panels or WordPress blog to see if the Plugin is working.
-8. You can change the plugin options from Tweet Old Posts under settings menu.
+8. You can change the plugin options from WP Product Review under settings menu.

 Alternatively you can also follow the following steps to install the WP Product Review plugin